LeoToso/LeoToso.github.io/_pages/about.md

 Teaching
 ------

-I love teaching!
-Over the past few years I served as a head TA for:
+In Fall 2025 I'll be serving as the instructor of Convex Optimization (E4650) at Columbia University.
+Over the past few years I was as a head TA for:

 <ul>
 <li>  Convex Optimization, Fall 2022 and 2023, Columbia University. </li>